mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/upgrade/upgrade-cli/index.md

 To force the node to upgrade, you can run `konvoy up --upgrade --force-upgrade`, which upgrades all the nodes and ignores the safety checks.
 This can result in temporary interruptions to application availability.

 <p class="message--important"><strong>IMPORTANT: </strong>During the <code>node drain</code> stage, Konvoy may exhibit a time-out error while waiting for workloads to reschedule.
 Users can bypass this process during upgrade by using <code>konvoy up --upgrade --force-upgrade --without-draining</code>.
 This usage can result in undefined behavior, interruptions to application availability and service downtime.</p>
-This usage can result in undefined behavior, interruptions to application availability and service downtime.

 Konvoy avoids interrupting applications by default, and displays these warnings while deferring upgrade operations.